England

 Expect a line up for entrance to London’s historic West Minster Abbey.

-All of a sudden, the important people I had read about in history books were lying before me in marble tombs.
-At first, it gave me goosebumps, but then it induced a more surprising emotion: Anger.
-Many of those buried in Westminster Abbey were honoured for bloodshed — expanding the British empire through war.
-The list of innocent lives taken by those etched into its walls would fill a book, and for me, it raised questions about humanity: Why are these the heroes we venerate, in a church of all places?
-The abbey was also infallible proof that history was written by the victors — so few women and minorities graced its walls, I wondered how much we will never know about our own past as we continue to consult historical records produced by the male elite.
+It was strange to see the important people I had read about in books lying before me in marble tombs.
+At first, it gave me goosebumps, but then I found myself feeling angry.
+Many of those buried in Westminster Abbey were honoured for their role in bloodshed — expanding the British empire through war.
+The list of innocent lives taken by those etched into its walls could fill stacks of books, and I wondered why we continue to venerate these leaders as heroes?
+The abbey is infallible proof that history is written by the victors.
+So few women and racialized people are commemorated on its walls, I wonder how much information are we missing about our past as we continue to consult historical records produced by the male elite?

 THE QUEEN’S WALK AND LONDON EYE